Gluten-Free Sugar Cookie Bars

 Gluten-free sugar cookie bars with pink frosting and sprinkles on white plates

 • Gluten-Free Flour.
 These gluten-free cookie bars keep things simple with gluten-free measure for measure flour.
-Our go-to is this one from King Arthur, but Bob’s Red Mill is another popular choice.
+Our go-to is King Arthur Measure-For-Measure Gluten-Free Flour blend, but Bob’s Red Mill is another popular choice.
 Do NOT try to substitute almond flour or coconut flour, as neither will work for this recipe.

 • Cornstarch.
 Using a tiny bit of cornstarch helps lighten the cookie bars a bit and gives them amazing texture–soft, delicately chewy, etc.